October 30

 Anne and Margot Frank transfer from Auschwitz to Bergen-Belsen in October 1944, only to perish there from typhus months later.
 Their deaths inside a camp liberated just weeks after their passing underscore how the Nazi machinery continued killing even as defeat loomed.
 This tragedy extinguished two young voices that would later reshape global conversations about human rights and the Holocaust.

-Jackie Robinson signed with the Brooklyn Dodgers' minor league team in Montreal for $600 a month.
+Jackie Robinson signed a contract with the Brooklyn Dodgers' minor league affiliate in Montreal for $600 per month, b…

 Twenty-three nations signed the General Agreement on Tariffs and Trade to slash customs duties and eliminate import q…